tgirke/rcf/index.md

 The following services are offered:

   * Development and maintenance of a high-performance informatics hardware and software infrastructure for our research community at UCR.
-  * Instruction of hands-on tutorials and workshops on a wide variety of bioinformatic topics.
+  * Instruction of hands-on tutorials and workshops on cluster usage.
 Extensive manuals for these tutorials are available on our manual page.
-  * Custom data analysis and consultation services for bioinformatics and cheminformatics projects.
   * Establishment of research collaborations with experimental scientists from different departments.

 ## Facility Description